- Dr. Brian Polagye, Mechanical Engineering

 Best of Endurance Test Imagery: Picasa Web Album

 - Brian Polagye, Mechanical Engineering

-- Jim Thomson, Mechanical Engineering
+- Jim Thomson, Applied Physics Laboratory

 The installation, operation, maintenance, or removal of a device from the marine environment will create anthropogenic noise.
 Because marine mammals and some fish are senstive to loud noise, it is important to quantify the noise generated by operating devices and be able to make pre-installation predictions of the area ensonified by device operation.